Facilitate your Scientific Progress

 Compliance and training (radiation, chemical, biosafety, conflict of interest, misconduct, etc.)

 Intellectual property and entrepreneurial activities

 - Personnel.
-If research staff will accompany you to UVA, your administrator will work with UVA Human Resources to ensure appropriate hiring and onboarding.
+If research staff will accompany you to UVA, your administrator and UVA Human Resources will ensure appropriate hiring and onboarding.

 - External research awards.
-If you will transfer active sponsored awards, the SOM Office of Grants and Contracts, its counterpart at your current institution, and the sponsor will transfer them to/from UVA.
+If you will transfer active sponsored awards, the SOM Office of Grants and Contracts and its counterpart at your current institution will work with the sponsor to transfer them to/from UVA.
 Initiate this process as soon as you have accepted your offer to reduce disruptions in support.
 See specific information on transfer of NIH awards between institutions.

 - Equipment.
-Permission to transfer research equipment depends on the source of funds used to purchase it.
-Most institutions allow the transfer of equipment purchased using federal funds if the project will continue at the new institution, but not the transfer of equipment purchased with institutional funds.
+Transfer of research equipment to another institution depends on the source of funds used to purchase it.
+In general, UVA allows the transfer of equipment purchased using federal funds if the project will continue at the new institution, but not the transfer of equipment purchased with institutional funds or state.
 Use UVA Form P-1 to request transfer of equipment from UVA (contact: Office of Grants and Contracts).

 - Data.
 In general, data generated at an academic institution are owned by that entity.
 If you wish to transfer data to UVA, check with your current institution concerning its policies.
 Under UVA policy Laboratory Notebook and Recordkeeping, the Vice President for Research must approve the transfer of any data.
 Please note that information (in whatever format) that you received under a confidentiality agreement may not be taken with you - your new institution should work with the originating entity to create a new confidentiality agreement if you wish to access those documents after you leave UVA.
 Similarly, if you wish to transfer clinical research data, contact the cognizant IRB concerning restrictions and procedures.